josephg/egwalker-paper/reg-text.typ

   As explained in @prepare-effect-versions, the internal state uses a CRDT algorithm to place the records in the internal state in a consistent order, regardless of the order in which the events are applied.
   The details of that algorithm go beyond the scope of this paper.
   The key property of that algorithm is that the final sequence of internal state records is the same, regardless of whether we apply first $a$ and then $b$, or vice versa.
+  For example, if we first apply $a$ then $b$, and if the final position of $b$'s record in the internal state is after $a$'s record, then the CRDT algorithm has to skip over $a$'s record (and potentially other, concurrently inserted records) when determining the insertion position for $b$'s record.
+  This process never needs to skip over a placeholder, since placeholders represent characters that were inserted before the last critical version.
+  It only ever needs to skip over records for insertions that are concurrent with $a$ or $b$; by the definition of critical versions, all such insertion events appear after the last critical version (and hence after the last internal state clearing) in the topological sort, and therefore they are represented by explicit internal state records, not placeholders.

   Now we consider the document state.
   WLOG assume that the record inserted by $a$ appears at an earlier position in the internal state than the record inserted by $b$ (regardless of the order of applying $a$ and $b$).